joetanx/cybr-aap/README.md

 ## 3.2.
 Configure Application Identity in PAM

-- Create an application identity for the AAP and optionally add the certificate serial number if you are using certificate authentication
+- Create an application identity for the AAP
+- Optional: add the certificate serial number if you are using certificate authentication

 ![image](images/ccp-appid-authn.png)